Tybee,Island,Pier,Aerial

 Advertising

 This laid-back beach town offers (mostly) crowd-free beaches with soft, golden-sand shorelines.
-The destination is most famous for its aptly named Carolina Beach Boardwalk, which is decked out in bright-colored buildings to evoke classic seaside fun.
+The destination is most famous for its aptly named Carolina Beach Boardwalk, decked in bright-colored buildings to evoke classic seaside fun.
 Here, travelers will find everything from nostalgia-inducing carnival rides and charming souvenir shops to mouthwatering street food and sweets.
 The Carolina Beach Arcade is another highlight.
 Don’t miss your chance to try your hand at surfing, either: Carolina Beach is one of the state’s top surfing spots.
 Beginners can sign up for lessons through Odysea Surf School or Tony Silvagni Surf School.

 Recommended